-1. You’re filling out an online form, and you had to physically get up out o chair to find your bank card -this is important!
+1. You’re filling out an online form, and you had to physically get up out of your chair to find your bank card.
 With every box carefully filled in, you click ‘next’ and the page refreshes.
 First, a flash of white and then the form reloads but your information is gone.
 Start again.

 2. You’re ready to buy some tickets.
 You click ‘buy’, and nothing happens.
 You click and click and click… still nothing.
 You refresh the page, and those tickets you were desperate for just sold out.
 Maybe find them on eBay?

 3. You’re milliseconds away from tapping a link when an ad loads at the top of the page, pushing everything down an inch.
 Your thumb, previously on target, now taps something entirely different and you’re whisked away to a new page.
 Click ‘back’.
 Reload the page.
 Start again.

 4. You’re trying to find the perfect gift.
 You try the top result in Google, but the page is taking ages to load – do you wait?
 Will it ever load?
 Maybe it’s broken.
 Click back and find something else.

 That feeling of frustration is one we all know.
 It’s called friction, and it’s a killer for conversions.
 Friction confuses your visitors, leads to abandoned carts and lost trust.
 Even worse, a once-potential customer could now be filled with molten rage, fists skyward as they swear to the heavens that no day will come in this lifetime when they visit your site again.
 Their eyeballs turn black.
 Clouds gather.
 Lightning flashes.
 You’ve just made an enemy.

 That’s why it’s so important to make the entire customer journey as frictionless as possible.
 From the moment a customer searches for your business, to that customer becoming a brand advocate, the journey should feel more frictionless than jumping down a waterslide on a hot day.